 Kirkland represents the most important value: a life-long love of learning and growth—living with passion and purpose, whatever our engagement is.
 I hope you will become an expert in how your faculty members—even the ones who study a subject matter you do not care about—pursue their passion with purpose.

 We have amazing faculty at DU.
 I want you to get to know how they turn passion into purpose time and time again.
 Please follow their passions:

 - Mohammad Mahoor, associate professor of electrical and computer engineering, and his team are conducting a pilot study exploring whether humanoid robots like NAO can improve social and communication skills in children with Autism Spectrum Disorder.

-- Anne DePrince, professor and chair of psychology and director of the Center for Community Engagement and Service Learning (CCESL)recently received the 2015 Thomas Ehrlich Civically Engaged Faculty Award from Campus Compact.
+- Anne DePrince, professor and chair of psychology and director of the Center for Community Engagement to advance Scholarship and Learning (CCESL)recently received the 2015 Thomas Ehrlich Civically Engaged Faculty Award from Campus Compact.
 She studies and publishes on trauma and violence, and her research has been recognized in many ways, including use by the Denver Police Academy in their victim-focused approach to training law enforcement officers.

 - Billy Stratton, assistant professor of English, is a prolific author.
 He specializes in American Indian literature and indigenous critical theory.